Setup

 esp-generate --headless --chip=esp32c6 -o log -o unstable-hal hello_world

-This will create a new project in hello_world
+This will create a new project in hello_world directory.
+Go ahead and open it with: code hello_world.

 💡 You can run

-to open the tool in interactive mode and explore the available options.
+esp-generate --chip=esp32c6to open the tool in interactive mode and explore the available options.

 Run